Skip to main content Skip to footer

 The Best Delay Pedals of 2024

-Delay is one of the most versatile effects in a player’s arsenal.
+Delay is one of the most versatile effects in a guitarist's arsenal.
 With just a few small adjustments, your sound can swing from a simple repeated note to modulated rhythmic cascades and on into endless, feedback-drenched canyons of sound.

 Ok, so what is it?
 Essentially, it’s a sound you’ve played repeated after a short interval, much like an echo.
 With a delay pedal, you can adjust the length of time before the repeat, as well as the number, decay and volume of those repeats.
 That’s the foundation.